Methodology of the Social Progress Index®

 Quality weighted universities

 The number of universities in a country weighted by the quality of universities, measured by university rankings on any of the three most widely used international assessments.
-Three categories were created: top 400 universities on any of the three lists, listed and non-listed universities.
+Three categories were created: top 400universities on any of the three lists, listed and non-listed universities.
 Weights are assigned in such way that no number of universities in the lower category can compensate a university in the higher category.

-Source: Times Higher Education World University Rankings, QS World University Rankings, Academic Ranking of World Universities, UniRank, Varieties of Democracy (V-Dem) Dataset Version 13, Social Progress Imperative's calculations
+Source: Times Higher Education World University Rankings, QS World University Rankings, Academic Ranking of World Universities, UniRank, Varieties of Democracy (V-Dem) Dataset Version 14, Social Progress Imperative's calculations

 Citable documents